 Even after a collection account has been paid, the credit bureaus are still legally allowed to continue to report the collection for up to seven years from the date of default on the original account, thanks to the Fair Credit Reporting Act.

-To put it another way, a collection account can remain on your credit reports for up to seven years from the date the original account became 180 days past due, regardless of whether the account has a $0 balance.
+To put it another way, a collection account can remain on your credit reports for up to seven years from the date the original debt became 180 days past due, regardless of whether the account has a $0 balance.